top of page

 Louise Delisle

-Louise Delisle, the eldest of a family of seven children, was born and raised in Shelburne, Nova Scotia.
-She attended Shelburne Regional High, where she made some of her lifelong friends, and later pursued a nursing career.
+Louise Delisle, the eldest of seven children, was born and raised in Shelburne, Nova Scotia.
+She attended Shelburne Regional High School, where she formed lifelong friendships, before pursuing a career in nursing.

-Growing up in Shelburne, she became involved in theatre when she joined a small acting group called the Dancing Beggars.
-She is the founder and president of the Black Pioneers Acting Troupe.
-Louise has been writing plays for the Black Pioneers for a number of years.
+Deeply connected to her community, Louise became involved in theatre through a small acting group called the Dancing Beggars.
+She later founded the Black Pioneers Acting Troupe, where she continues to serve as president.
+A passionate storyteller, she has been writing plays for the Black Pioneers for many years.

 Elizabeth Cooke-Sumbu

-Executive Director Nova Scotia Works - CANSA a Careers Nova Scotia Centre
+Executive Director Nova Scotia Works - Cumberland African Nova Scotian Association (CANSA) a Careers Nova Scotia Centre

 Folami Jones

-Folami (she/her) is an indigenous African-Nova Scotian whose community dates back over 400 years in Nova Scotia.
-Folami has a practice focused on wills and estate planning, estate litigation, general litigation and Environment, Social, Governance (ESG).
+Folami (she/her) is an African Nova Scotian whose community has lived in Nova Scotia for over 400 years.
+Her practice focuses on wills and estate planning, estate litigation, general litigation, and Environment, Social, and Governance (ESG) matters.

-Her previous studies fostered an awareness of environmental and social impacts.
-She continues to remain up to date on current Diversity, Equity and Inclusion (DEI), Corporate Social Responsibility (CSR), and Environment, Social, Governance (ESG) practices.
-Additionally, Folami has provided families with estate planning through our People of African Descent Legal Services Initiative, which offers pro-bono legal services to those in need.
+Her academic and professional background fostered a deep awareness of environmental and social impacts, and she continues to stay current on Diversity, Equity, and Inclusion (DEI), Corporate Social Responsibility (CSR), and ESG practices.
+Folami has also provided families with pro bono estate planning services, ensuring access to justice for those in need.

 Sylvia Parris-Drummond

 Sylvia is the CEO of the Delmore “Buddy” Daye Learning Institute.
-Her work in education and the community is rooted in core Africentric Principles.
-She has a successful history of collaboration with the communities and stakeholders with whom she has worked.
+Her work in education and community development is grounded in core Africentric principles.
+She has a strong record of building collaborative relationships with communities and stakeholders.

-Through her extensive public sector involvement, Ms. Parris-Drummond has gained a deep understanding and appreciation for what it takes to conduct policy analysis, oversee publishing projects, and develop and implement education, multicultural and diversity programs.
+Through her extensive public sector experience, Sylvia has developed a deep understanding of policy analysis, publishing, and the design and implementation of education, multicultural, and diversity programs.

 Carolann Wright

-Director, Capacity Building and Strategic Initiatives, African Nova Scotian Communities and Executive Director of the Road to Economic Prosperity
+Director of Capacity Building and Strategic Initiatives for African Nova Scotian Communities, Executive Director of the Road to Economic Prosperity Project